 Wisconsin holds off No. 12 Houston with 65-63 upset

+LAS VEGAS – No. 12 Houston scored the first 17 points against Butler in the quarterfinals of the Maui Invitational on Monday, and then allowed Wisconsin to score the first 13 points en route to a 20-point halftime deficit in Tuesday’s semifinal.

-LAS VEGAS (AP) Johnny Davis scored a career-high 30 points and Wisconsin beat No. 12 Houston 65-63 in the Maui Invitational semifinals Tuesday.
+It cost the Cougars in the long run, as Johnny Davis scored a career-high 30 points to lead Wisconsin past Houston 65-63.

-The Cougars erased a 20-point halftime deficit and cut Wisconsin's lead to two on Kyler Edwards' 3-pointer with 40 seconds left.
-With the final possession, Jamal Shead drove baseline and passed to Edwards, who wasn't expecting the feed, costing the Cougars a chance at a final attempt.
+The Cougars cut Wisconsin’s lead to two on Kyler Edwards’ 3-pointer with 40 seconds left.
+With the final possession, Jamal Shead drove baseline and passed to Edwards, who wasn’t expecting the feed, costing the Cougars a chance at a final attempt.

+“Looking back, I’m kind of glad this did happened so we can learn how to finish a game down the stretch,” Wisconsin coach Gary Gard said.
+“I think it was just a great experience for these guys.”

 Davis finished 10 of 18 from the floor, including 4 of 7 from 3-point range, and was 6 for 6 from the free-throw line.